Last updated: July 2023

 Check for draughts and places where heat can escape

 This is an obvious point but one that often gets overlooked.
 Checking your building for draughts will make it more thermally retentive and reduce the amount of energy you’ll need to keep it warm.
 Ensuring that any gaps or leaks are dealt with should be relatively cheap to do and just requires a little time and elbow grease.
 Even if you do not own the building or office space you’re working out of, you can always fit temporary adhesive strips around windows to plug up any gaps where cold air might be getting in, but it’s always worth talking to the owner of the building first to discuss permanent improvement options.
 Doors can also be a source of draughts and should be properly fitted with excluders to prevent cold air moving from room to room.

 Talk to your staff and keep them informed

-Exploring energy saving ideas with staff members is the easiest way to start saving energy and costs very little, so it’s a great place to start.
+Exploring energy-saving ideas with staff members is the easiest way to start saving energy and costs very little, so it’s a great place to start.
 Employees have a valuable insight into day-to-day workings and may be able to suggest ways to make their work environment more efficient that might not even have crossed your mind.
-They may be having to make-do with a pernickety old printer that’s seen better days and constantly needs repairing, so by bringing it to everyone’s attention, there’s the possibility it can be replaced with something much more effective.
+They may be having to make-do with an old printer that’s seen better days, so by bringing it to everyone’s attention, there’s the possibility it can be replaced with something much more effective.
 Talking to staff members about energy-efficiency is also important because it sets the standard of what is expected and ensures everyone is on the same page when it comes to implementing switch-off policies.